Inducibility of 4-vertex tournaments: Abstract

 \section{Abstract}

 We determine the inducibility of all tournaments with at most $4$ vertices together with the extremal constructions.
-The $4$-vertex tournament containing an oriented $C_3$ and one source vertex has a particularly interesting extremal construction.
+The $4$-vertex tournament containing an oriented $C_3$ and one source vertex has a particularly interesting extremal construction, first conjectured by Bo\.{z}yk, Grzesik and Kielak.
 It is an unbalanced blow-up of an edge, where the sink vertex is replaced by a quasi-random tournament and the source vertex is iteratively replaced by a copy of the construction itself.